-This is why it is called, break-fast, to break the fasting.
+This is why it is called a ‘break-fast’, to break the fasting.

 If you miss your breakfast, your motivation and productivity can suffer.
-Not only that, you may overeat later in the day, which can make you feel sleepy in the big meal.
+Not only that, you may overeat later in the day, which can make you feel sleepy after the big meal.